 So most of my ideas to decorate or create something usually stem from inspiration inside my home.
 Not to say that I totally don’t use inspiration from other sources (blogs, magazines, and catalogs) but usually it is something right in front of my nose that inspires me to create something new.

-The above book page wreath was made for me by my dear mama!
+The above book page wreath was made for me by my mom!

 I love this wreath so much and it means so very much to me for many reasons: